Mariah Carey’s Backup Dancer Gets Engaged Onstage, Followed By Thunderous Applause From LGBTQ Community

 “He said yes”

-Mariah Carey touts nearly 7 million followers on her instagram page.
+Mariah Carey touts nearly 7 million followers on her Instagram page.

 The video, which has been seen more than 40 thousand times, is sparking a lot of LGBTQ talk via Twitter.
 Fans of Mariah Carey and LGBTQ proponents are hailing Carey as a hero for the community.
 Fans and proponents of the move were heavily appreciative of what some called “visibility.”
-Others just were using the hastag “lovewins.”
+Others just were using the hashtag “#lovewins.”

 Mariah Carey is the first artist i know of who supported an LGBTQ+ couple getting engaged onstage i love her so much #Queen #lovewins https://t.co/cVCyqtsyHH